 Get renter’s insurance – it’s just smart.
 If something happens to the apartment complex you’re living in and all your possessions are damaged, stolen, or completely destroyed, don’t go running to the landlord demanding full replacement.
 Condo corporations are covered for the building, and not for your personal belongings inside your apartment.

 Rents insurance is one of the cheapest insurance policies available.
 In most cases, for less than $30/month, you can get pretty solid coverage for theft or damage.
 It’s a small price to pay for a lot of coverage.

 4. Home Insurance

-Much like renter’s insurance, if you’re a homeowner you should definitely consider home insurance (find out more on important home insurance aspects from this article).
+Much like renter’s insurance, if you’re a homeowner you should definitely consider home insurance.
 Roughly about seven years ago, a freak snow and ice storm occurred in Toronto.
 It came out of nowhere and caught everyone off guard.
 In the end, there were hundreds of damaged homes, roofs caved in, downed trees, crushed cars and damaged power lines.
 Sadly, there were a lot of people feeling the pinch due to not having home insurance.

 Being a condo owner my self, I take pride in having condo insurance.
 I’m not worried as much of someone breaking in and stealing something.
 Instead I have a peace of mind in case a flood happens while I’m not home and leaks down to the neighbors downstairs.